Disability and SpLD e.g. dyslexia

 - Disability Officer if you have a disability / or a diagnosed mental health condition or would like to chat to someone

 - If you have both a SpLD and a disability you may see either but the team suugest you consider which impacts on you the most.

 - support available to you on your academic course such as additional time in exams

 - the loan of digital recorders to record teaching sessions (for which you need to seek permission)

-- accessing the Disabled Students Allowance - many funding bodies offer an additional allowances called Disabled Students Allowance (DSA) which cover the costs of additional support that you may incur at University and for further adjustments such as access and training for IT equipment / assistive software and access to non-medical help such as specialist study skills / mentors
+- accessing the Disabled Students Allowance - many funding bodies offer an additional allowance called Disabled Students Allowance (DSA) which covers the costs of additional support that you may incur at University and for further adjustments such as access and training for IT equipment / assistive software and access to non-medical help such as specialist study skills / mentors

 - if you are unable to access the DSA, the University has other funds that may be available to support your learning and access to your course